Nursing School Scholarships and Financial Aid

 Advice from Student Services Expert Patrick Tufford

 Patrick Tufford is the assistant director of academic services at the University of Washington’s School of Nursing.
-His work connects him with a wide range of students, from those in high school students learning about nursing to Ph.D. students conducting original research.
+His work connects him with various students, from those in high school learning about nursing to Ph.D. candidates conducting original research.
 Tufford enjoys working with first-generation students navigating higher education for the first time.

 I start by talking to the student about the financial aid process at the federal level.
 The very basic first step is to file your FAFSA®, which qualifies you for federal funding as well as funding at the university level.
 We have some funding awards in the form of scholarships, grants and work-study students, things like that, depending on your unmet need number.